 In 2008 she curated the survey exhibition Yinka Shonibare MBE for the MCA which travelled to the Brooklyn Museum, New York and the National Museum of African Art, Smithsonian Institution, Washington DC in 2009-10.
 She edited a monograph by Prestel Publishing and the MCA to accompany the exhibition.
 In 2011 she collaborated with the Musee d’art contemporain de Montreal, Canada on a solo exhibition and new film commission by Runa Islam.
 In 2013, Rachel curated the first major show in Australia of Kenyan-born, Brooklyn-based artist Wangechi Mutu at the MCA.

-Natasha has curated more than fifty group and solo exhibitions and worked with a range of Australian and International artists including Tracey Emin, Marco Fusinato, Shaun Gladwell, Ernesto Neto, Tom Nicholson, Saskia Olde Wolbers, Simryn Gill, Mike Parr and Bill Viola.
+Natasha has curated more than sixty solo and group exhibitions and worked with a range of artists including Tracey Emin, Marco Fusinato, Matthys Gerber, Shaun Gladwell, Ernesto Neto, Tom Nicholson, Saskia Olde Wolbers, Simryn Gill, Mike Parr and Bill Viola.
+She was lead curator of the AGNSW contemporary projects series, which commissioned new work, for more than eight years.
 Recent group exhibitions include We used to talk about love, AGNSW (2013), which foregrounded the experiential nature of architecture in relationship to art; and co-curating Parallel Collisions: 12th Adelaide Biennial of Australian Art (2012), Art Gallery of South Australia (AGSA), which engaged the AGSA’s colonial collections adopting a transhistorical approach to exhibition-making.
-In 2013 Natasha led a major reimagining of the AGNSW contemporary collections around three concepts: ideas, structures, forces.
+In 2013 Natasha led a major reimagining of the AGNSW contemporary collections.

-In addition to her contemporary curatorial practice, Natasha worked across the AGNSW’s 19th and 20th century collections, particularly in the field of photography, organising group shows on Australian documentary photography, 19th century photography, the evolution of a modernist aesthetic in early 20th century Australian photography and Minimalism; along with focus shows exploring, for instance, the influence of Man Ray on Max Dupain.
-She has curated solo retrospective exhibitions on the work of American conceptual artist Sol LeWitt (2014) and the early twentieth century Australian photographer Harold Cazneaux (2008), which was awarded The Art Association of Australia and New Zealand best catalogue.
+In addition to her contemporary curatorial practice, Natasha worked across the AGNSW’s 19th and 20th century collections, particularly in the field of photography, organising group shows on Australian documentary photography, 19th century photography, and the evolution of a modernist aesthetic in early 20th century Australian photography.
+She has curated solo retrospective exhibitions on the work of pioneering American artist Sol LeWitt (2014) and the early twentieth century Australian photographer Harold Cazneaux (2008), which was awarded The Art Association of Australia and New Zealand best catalogue.
 Natasha holds a Postgraduate Diploma in Art Curatorship and Museum Management from the University of Melbourne and first class honours degrees from Monash University: Bachelor of Arts (Honours) and Master of Arts (research).

 Anna Davis joined the MCA as Curator in 2009 and since then has worked with numerous artists on a range of exhibitions, off-site projects, commissions and special events.
 Her curatorial projects include: Energies: Haines & Hinterding (2015), Martu Art from the Far Western Desert (Co-Curator with Megan Robson) (2014), Workout: 7 days of experimental performance (2013) and MCA Collection: New Acquisitions in Context (2013 / 2010).